 Begin the code-run-code cycle using a Google Cloud virtual machine with the Docker image.
-Run the GPU code in a local Python process separately from an Apache Beam pipeline to rule out library incompatibilities, and then run the entire pipeline on the direct runner or launch the pipeline on Dataflow.
+To rule out library incompatibilities, run the GPU code in a local Python process separately from an Apache Beam pipeline.
+Then, run the entire pipeline on the direct runner, or launch the pipeline on Dataflow.

 Using a VM running container-optimized operating system